RabsonJ/booklib/README.md

 This was an interesting project to build because I learnt so much about JavaScript array methods.
 The biggest challenge was to get the **id** of the book the user has clicked on and then delete that book from local storage.

-Let me know what you think :simple_smile:
+Let me know what you think :smile: